What It's Like to Be Part of the Macy's Thanksgiving Day Parade

-The 610 Stompers begin practicing 4 months before Thanksgiving, at least once a week.
+For their 2019 performance, the 610 Stompers begin practicing 4 months before Thanksgiving, at least once a week.
 But Patron adds, "When you see us dance, you may think we only practiced once or twice and that we may need to get a better dance coach.
 That’s part of our appeal though, you can’t practice the ordinary out of some of these guys."

 To better prepare, the troupe dances through the streets of New Orleans.
 However, parades in New Orleans move at a much slower pace, so the 610 Stompers have to be ready for the rigor of a northern parade’s fast pace and strict schedule.
 The group also appears on the NBC broadcast and must prepare a 1-minute performance that is broadcast at the end of the parade march in the parade.

 Says Patron, "The guys in our group share the duties of coming up with the choreography, so it’s usually pretty simple, but always entertaining.
 I would compare our dancing to a train wreck; you can’t keep your eyes off of it, but you also have no idea why you keep looking."

 There are also more than 1,000 Macy's employees, friends and family members who receive training from the Big Apple Circus and take to the streets to bring happiness.

 Joining them are 24 stilt walkers dressed as candy canes, Christmas trees, the Chrysler Building, the Empire State Building, elves, toy soldiers, sea anemones and the Statue of Liberty.